R36 Aging Research Dissertation Awards to Increase Diversity

 |Letters of support (minimum of 2)2||2 pages each|

 - A Biosketch is a document containing a curriculum vitae (CV), personal statement, and description of past research experience.
-R36 Applicant Biosketches should include the D. Scholastic section.
+R36 Applicant Biosketches should include the Part D. Scholastic Performance section.

 - The faculty advisor and at least one other member of the dissertation committee must submit letters, each no longer than 2 pages, that assess (a) the doctoral candidate’s progress to date; and (b) the candidate’s commitment to aging-health-related research and her/his prospect of becoming an independent investigator in this area.
 The applicant may choose to include additional letters of support.
 All letters of support should be included in the application as a single PDF.

 - The faculty advisor, dissertation committee chair, or university official directly responsible for supervising the dissertation research must submit a letter certifying that the applicant meets the eligibility criteria for the R36.
-Consult the funding opportunity announcement for more details.
+Consult the notice of funding opportunity for more details.

 Detailed instructions for each application part can be found in the SF424 (R&R) Application Guide.
 R36 applicants should follow the Research (R) instructions.